A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Websites rely on many CSS and JavaScript files to style elements and add functionality.
 However, having too many separate files can slow down loading times.

-The easiest way to minify and combine files in WordPress is by using a file optimization plugin like Autoptimize and WP Rocket.
+The easiest way to minify and combine files in WordPress is to use a file optimization plugin like Autoptimize or WP Rocket.

 Both plugins will remove unnecessary characters like comments, semicolons, and whitespaces from your CSS and JavaScript files.